CY83R-3X71NC710N/Extension-Spotify/README.md

 # Spotify Extension

-Provides information about the currently playing song on Spotify in SillyTavern prompts.
+Provides function tools and information about the currently playing song on Spotify in SillyTavern prompts.

 ## Installation